koko3-data/PDSHomework/README.md

 This applies to all other homeworks in the `assignments` directory

-- Launch jupyter notebook, and complete the tasks in each homework in the `assignments` directory
+- Launch jupyter notebook, and complete the tasks for each homework in the `assignments` directory

 `jupyter notebook`